SciML/sciml.ai/citing.md

 # Citing

-If you use JuliaDiffEq software as part of your research, we would be greatful if you could cite our work.
+To credit the JuliaDiffEq software, please star the repositories that you would like to support.
+If you use JuliaDiffEq software as part of your research, teaching, or other activities, we would be grateful if you could cite our work.
 Since JuliaDiffEq is a collection of individual modules, in order to give proper credit please cite **each related component**.

 To give proper academic credit, all software should be cited.
 [See this link for more information on citing software.](http://openresearchsoftware.metajnl.com/about/#q11).
 Listed below are